DjordjevicLuka/DigCtrl/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: main-page
-moto: makes your business simple
+moto: makes your business simple edit by Dario
 our-business: We are developing a multi-tier architecture web applications
-business-explanation: In software engineering, multi-tier architecture or
-        multilayered architecture is a client-server architecture in which presentation, application processing, and data management functions are physically separated.
+business-explanation: In software engineering, multi-tier architecture or multilayered architecture is a client-server architecture in which presentation, application processing, and data management functions are physically separated.
 Some of the benefits of an N-layered architecture
 support: On the wings of the big ones
 back-end: Our back end solution
 front-end: Our front end solution